The Rancher

 In the House of Commons, Liberal MP for Saskatoon, George Ewan McCraney, praised Lang for being one of the only colonels who agreed to serve in France at the rank of lieutenant: “I am very pleased to have an opportunity of mentioning Colonel Norman Lang’s name in this connection.
 He is a personal friend of mine and it is altogether to his credit that he took the action that he did.”

-During the December 1917 federal election, Lang contested the riding of Humboldt as the Unionist candidate against Laurier Liberal Joseph Leonard Brown.
-Lang won with 62% of the vote.
+In the December federal election, Lang defeated Laurier Liberal Joseph Leonard Brown with 62% of the vote.
 The soldier vote was even more lopsided: 819 to 41.

 On 25 July 1930, Lang died of a stroke while working on his farm.